TuftsCTSI/N3C/reports/04-april.md

 ## OHDSI Environment for N3C (Kyrylo Simonov)

-Kyrylo attended 1h meeting to discuss deployment of the OHDSI tool stack on the Databricks platform and related compatibility concerns.
+Attended 1h meeting to discuss deployment of the OHDSI tool stack on the Databricks platform and related compatibility concerns.

 ## Device Data Acquisition (Manlik Kwong)